prerit162/DATA512_FinalProject/README.md

 Test Forecast with CI: Created a plot with Confidence Intervals for the prediction on 2024 - 2049 period

 ![image](./Output/Test_Forecast_with_CI.png)

+# Documentation Practices

+PEP 8 – Style Guide for Python Code

+Modular code with intuitive function names for easy understanding

+Inline comments and Markdown provided for all notebooks

 # License